-In Stateflow charts, you can represent mode logic succinctly and intuitively as a series of states, transitions, and flow charts.
-You can also easily represent state information as continuous local variables with automatic access to time derivatives, as described in Purpose of Continuous-Time Variables.
+Simulate hybrid systems that respond to continuous and discrete mode changes by configuring Stateflow® charts for continuous-time modeling.
+In a Stateflow chart, you can represent modal logic succinctly and intuitively as a series of states, transitions, or flow charts.
+You can also represent state information as continuous local variables with automatic access to time derivatives.

-If your continuous or hybrid system does not contain mode logic, consider using a Simulink model (see Model a Continuous System (Simulink)).
+If your continuous system does not contain modal logic, consider using a Simulink® model.
+For more information, see Model a Continuous System (Simulink).

-Whether to disable zero-crossing detection on state transitions can be a trade-off between accuracy and performance.
+Zero-crossing detection on state transitions can present a tradeoff between accuracy and performance.
 When detecting zero crossings, a Simulink model accurately simulates mode changes without unduly reducing step size.
-For systems that exhibit chattering, frequent fluctuations between two modes of continuous operation, zero-crossing detection can potentially impact simulation time.
+For systems that exhibit chattering, or frequent fluctuations between two modes of continuous operation, zero-crossing detection can potentially impact simulation time.
 Chattering requires a Simulink model to check for zero crossings in rapid succession, which can slow simulation.
 In these situations, you can:

 Disable zero-crossing detection.